Akaflieg-Freiburg/enrouteManual/05-referencePages/03-settingsDataConnections.rst

 The Transmission Control Protocol (TCP) is one of the main protocols of the internet.
 Traffic data receivers based on FLARM typically use TCP to transmit traffic data via Wi-Fi and LAN networks.
-To configure a TCP connection,
+To configure a TCP connection, you need the following data.

 - The internet address of the traffic data receiver in its network.
 This is typically a string of the form "192.168.1.1".